 Immigration law is one of the most complicated areas in the legal field.
-Thousands of Washington consumers require immigration-related legal services each year, but more and more people are being defrauded by people claiming to be experts.
+Thousands of Washington consumers require immigration-related legal services each year, but unfortunately many individuals, often times relying on referrals from family and friends, are unknowingly defrauded by people claiming to be experts.
 The consequences can be devastating for those seeking the opportunity to live and work in the United States.

 Missing a deadline or not properly researching applicable law prior to submitting an application can cause an immigrant to lose their legal status or even face deportation.

 Only licensed attorneys and federally authorized practitioners can provide legal advice on immigration matters.